 ETHICS OF OUR FATHERS: PIRKEI AVOT

-Join Rabbi Cohen and your Temple friends to explore and discuss Jewish wisdom texts in ways that will add meaning and fulfillment to the experiences of our lives in the past, present, and future.
-The group meets every first and third Wednesday at 7:30 am.
+Rabbi Cohen and Temple friends met to explore and discuss Jewish wisdom texts in ways that added meaning and fulfillment to the experiences of our lives in the past, present, and future.
+The group met every first and third Wednesday at 7:30 am through January, 2018.
+There are no scheduled meetings through the remainder of the year.TORAH STUDY

 Join the clergy to explore and discuss the Torah portion of the week and readings relevant to the Jewish holidays.
 Torah Study meets each Saturday morning from 9:00 am – 10:00 am.
 A light breakfast is served starting at 8:45 am.
 Saturday morning Shabbat services begin at 10:30 am.